 Let the celebrations begin!

-We popped the (non-alcoholic) bubbles and, as per Dutch tradition, indulged in beshuit met musije (small bits of hard candy that make you feel like your teeth will break).
+We popped the (non-alcoholic) bubbles and, as per Dutch tradition, indulged in beschuit met musije (small bits of hard candy that make you feel like your teeth will break).
 One by one, everyone met the new family member.
 The atmosphere was calm, almost mystical.
-Then suddenly – in a very serious voice – my mother-in-law said, “Oh, you need to register your baby.”
+People were googling for ‘ baby maten‘ to buy her presents and then suddenly – in a very serious voice – my mother-in-law said, “Oh, you need to register your baby.”

 I had no idea.
 How was I supposed to do that?
 Obviously it was the last thing on my mind after having just given birth.
 So, there you are: another thing to add to your after-birth to-do list.
 Never fear though.
 Before you go and handle it on your own, we have some advice and information about the whole process.